-SECTION 6 Conclusion
+SECTION 7 Conclusion

-In conclusion, the Project's stormwater management system will reduce or maintain peak runoff rates and volumes through the widespread use of infiltration BMPs and improve the water quality of stormwater being discharged from the Site.
-The Project is being designed to meet and exceed the MassDEP Stormwater Management Standards and the Town of Stow Stormwater Management Standards.
+In conclusion, the Project's stormwater management system will reduce peak runoff rates and volumes through the reduction of impervious area and installation of stormwater infrastructure to improve the quality of stormwater being discharged from the Site.
+The Project is being designed to meet and exceed the MassDEP Stormwater Management Standards and the Town of Stow Stormwater Management Standards to the extend practicable.